NehaChowdhary/AutoPAC/README.md

 # Directory Structure
 ```
 ├── Dataset-AutoPAC          (Contains dataset of policies as codes and annotations that were created, processed and used in AutoPAC)
+├── PrivateGPT
-├── Client                   (Contains the Python Flask code for Web Engine)
+├──── Web Engine             (Contains the Python Flask code for Web Engine)
-├── Server                   (Contains the trained LLM and backend tech stack of Translator)
+├──── Translator             (Contains the trained LLM and backend tech stack of Translator)
 ├── Test Setup               (Contains Unit Testing and Judge LLM codes used in AutoPAC)
 ```
 ---------------------------------------------------------------------------------------------------